mui/material-ui/docs/data/material/getting-started/supported-platforms/supported-platforms.md

 ### IE 11

-Material UI provides **partial** supports for IE 11.
-Be aware of the following:
+Material UI v6 has completely removed support for IE 11.

-- Some of the components have no support.
-For instance, the new components, the data grid, the date picker.
-- Some of the components have degraded support.
-For instance, the outlined input border radius is missing, the combobox doesn't remove diacritics, the circular progress animation is wobbling.
-- The documentation itself might crash.
-- You need to install the [legacy bundle](/material-ui/guides/minimizing-bundle-size/#legacy-bundle).
-- You might need to install polyfills.
-For instance for the [popper.js transitive dependency](https://popper.js.org/docs/v2/browser-support/#ie11).

-Overall, the library doesn't prioritize the support of IE 11 if it harms the most common use cases.
-For instance, we will close new issues opened about IE 11 and might not merge pull requests that improve IE 11 support.
+We will close new issues opened about IE 11 and will not merge pull requests that improve IE 11 support.

-v6 will completely remove the support of IE 11.

 ## Server